 Ad hoc collaborations emerge periodically where members can either seek support advice from others in the Network or can collaborate on key areas of interest.
 Recent examples include webinars sponsored by the UK retailers to support health and safety during the Covid pandemic, the development of the FoodFarmHelp site providing guidance and advice on Covid to the food industry globally, webinars on changes to Indian labour laws and a series of webinars discussing the impact of immigration rule changes on labour exploitation in the UK.

 Supplier engagement materials

 How We Do It

-FNET has a Governance Group responsible for ensuring that FNET achieves its stated deliverables and objectives.
-The Governance Group is made up of equal numbers of retailers and suppliers.
-A quorum of three suppliers and two retailers is required for any meeting or conference call.
+FNET has a Board of Directors responsible for ensuring that FNET achieves its stated deliverables and objectives.
+The Board of Directors are made up of 3 retailers and 5 suppliers.

-FNET’s activities are support by a small team of human rights experts who coordinate the Network’s and workstream activities and provide one to one support to members.
+FNET’s activities are supported by a small team of human rights experts who coordinate the Network’s and workstream activities and provide one to one support to members.